ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 - Listen to a lot of music in Spanish.
 Listening attentively and singing along slowly improved my pronunciation and accent.
 - Try to talk to everyone in Argentina (works best in non-touristy areas).
 To me, I was (and still am) with the culture and language in Argentina.
 Hence, every opportunity speaking to someone was an opportunity to learn more.
 People at stores.
 Bus drivers.
 Store owners.
 If you really make an effort to try to know them and speak their language, they notice.
 - Couchsurfing!
 With Couchsurfing I stayed in the homes of 10-20 people, each of whom not only showed me their culture but also were willing to correct me as I spoke to them in their native tongue.

+## Ending note

+Learning a new language has been one of my most rewarding experiences.
+Beyond simply the intellectual challenge, it opens a pathway to make millions of new friends from all over the world.
+It's not as hard as you think, but it does take effort.